Weedshaker/PeerWebSite/README.md

 5. Better IPFS support: video [Example](https://github.com/ipfs/js-ipfs/tree/master/examples/browser-video-streaming), consider deep integration analog webtorrent, check out if pinning also starts sharing the file at receiver

+### Vision
+1. Best user experience of creating content.
+WYSIWYG, Grid and other Layouts, Markdown, Video, Pics, Data, Data (Folder) Structures, Frontend Code

+2. Best experience and choice of transferring or store content.

+3. Best choice of how to be discovered/searched

+4. Best experience of receiving/viewing content

+5. Chance of being rewarded for valuable content on a democratic level

 ### Tests
 ~~1.
 Simple pictures + text snapshot (webtorrent) hosting test from my Raspberry Pi 3b+ by [webtorrent-hybrid](https://github.com/webtorrent/webtorrent-hybrid).
 Step 1: peerweb.site console: `getAllTorrents()`.
 Step 2: copy/paste magnetURI for the peerWebSite.txt (html) and two magnetURIs for pictures into webtorrent-hybrid to download the files.
 Step 3: `webtorrent-hybrid seed [path/file]` to host it permanently at: https://peerweb.site/#magnet:?xt=urn:btih:123646487058d49b7d25d59842cd04862eee8822&dn=peerWebSite.txt&tr=udp%3A%2F%2Ftracker.leechers-paradise.org%3A6969&tr=udp%3A%2F%2Ftracker.coppersurfer.tk%3A6969&tr=udp%3A%2F%2Ftracker.opentrackr.org%3A1337&tr=udp%3A%2F%2Fexplodie.org%3A6969&tr=udp%3A%2F%2Ftracker.empire-js.us%3A1337&tr=wss%3A%2F%2Ftracker.btorrent.xyz&tr=wss%3A%2F%2Ftracker.openwebtorrent.com&tr=wss%3A%2F%2Ftracker.fastcast.nz ~~up since May 16th 2020~~ failed after 8 hours.
 Trying to resolve the issue at [webtorrent-hybrid/issues](https://github.com/webtorrent/webtorrent-hybrid/issues/67).
 Update: After using `--verbose` flag it has been Up since the 27th of May.~~